NoroffFEU/development-platforms/Firebase-Case-Study.md

 # Summary

-I view Firebase as a brilliant tool when you are unsure about the success of your application, and you want to give it a go with costs and minimal time invested.
+Firebase is a brilliant tool when you are unsure about the success of your application, and you want to give it a go with costs and minimal time invested.
 You will be vendor locked in, and migrating to another service later is not easy.
 However, Firebase will most likely offer everything you need.
-The X factor in my opinion is pricing, but when this becomes an issue, your application is already successful, and you may then have the means to hire assistance to migrate to another service if needed.
+The X factor is pricing, but when this becomes an issue, your application is already successful, and you may then have the means to hire assistance to migrate to another service if needed.

 ## Credit